Aggravated Assault with a Firearm

 25-life minimum mandatory sentence

-Judicial Discretion for Aggravated Assault with a Firearm casesA judge shall not impose the mandatory minimum sentence for aggravated assault if the court makes written findings that:
+* Exception to the 3 and 20 Year Minimum Mandatory Sentences for Aggravated Assault with a Firearm CasesA judge shall not impose the mandatory minimum sentence for aggravated assault if the court makes written findings that:

 - You had a good faith belief that the aggravated assault was justifiable, and